KKural/Exercise_3.1/Crime rate calculation/description/description.en.md

-A city has 1,200 reported burglaries last year and a population of 300,000.
+A city has 1,200 reported burglaries last year and a population of 300,000 Een .
 What is the burglary rate per 1,000 inhabitants (rounded to one decimal)?

 1. 4.0
 2. 4.5